maurorappa/ReverseProxy/README.md

 its string is randomly generated at the startup and shown in the standard output. in the config file you can specify the lenght of this random string to make it less likely to be guessed, the charset used includes letters, numbers and some special caracters.
+The IP of this request is saved and every request to the restriced area will be restricted just to this IP.
 After having finished the management work, you can block again the access to this path by calling another random generated URL.
-The lenght of the random strings (one to open and one to close) can be change in the config file.
 The next implementation will make them valid for one time and create a new one, the problem is the communication channel to send the new strings, now it's standard output but it's not suitable for dynamic values.

 This is the output during startup: